gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 5. Include appropriate error information for failed requests
 6. Process notifications according to the MCP specification
 7. Use standard Nostr tags for Nostr-specific features (like payments)
+8. Respond promptly to ping requests with empty responses

 ### Clients MUST: